thakurfurqaan/Smart-Vehicle-Tracking-System/README.md

 # Smart Vehicle Tracking System

 ### How to use?
-There are two folders in this repository:
+There are two folders in this repository (Read their README.md files to know more):
 1. **Live Tracking** - Convert your phone into a CCTV Camera and the vehicles will be recognised by our algorithm and added to the database.
 2. **Vehicle Recognition and Blacklisting** - Recognize vehicles found in an Image or a Video file and blacklist them.

 ### Description